top of page

 • A standard of quality that elevates the entire field

-And as fewer new pieces enter the market, the ones already in circulation begin to take on a new role… They become caretakers of her legacy.
+As fewer new pieces enter the market, the ones already in circulation begin to take on a new role.
+They become caretakers of her legacy.

 Why This Matters (Especially Now)

-And in a moment like this—when her presence in the marketplace is becoming more limited—that feels even more important.
-Because years from now, collectors won’t just be asking:“Where can I find a Jane Graber piece?”
-They’ll be asking:“Who was lucky enough to hold onto them?”
-If you’ve been watching her work… you already know.
-And if you haven’t yet experienced it firsthand—keep your eyes open.
-Because when one appears, it doesn’t just complete a scene… It elevates it.
+Years from now, collectors won’t just be asking: “Where can I find a Jane Graber piece?”
+They’ll be asking: “Who was lucky enough to hold onto them?”
+If you’ve been watching her work, you already know.
+If you haven’t yet experienced it firsthand, keep your eyes open.
+Because when one appears, it doesn’t just complete a scene; it elevates it!

 A Final Note—And an Opportunity!